nonetrix/nixdots/README.md

 ```

 ## Installation

-# Please note that unless you have a AMD GPU, 165Hz monitor, same username and the same disk name as well you might need to do some hacking
+Please note that unless you have a AMD GPU, 165Hz monitor, same username and the same disk name as well you might need to do some hacking.
+As of now I haven't rewrote the installion instructions to take flakes into account

 # TODO:
 - Rewrite instructions